Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 While there’s no shortage at any budget, most of the top choices for where to stay in Shimogyo fall into the mid-range in both price and quality.

-What you’ll find here will generally offer better value than in downtown Kyoto neighbourhoods like nearby Higashiyama or Nakagyo.
+What you’ll find here will generally offer better value than in other popular neighbourhoods like nearby Higashiyama or Nakagyo.

 - Guesthouse Kyoto Compass: A budget guesthouse rich in classic Japanese style.
 Both tatami-style and dorm rooms with shared bathrooms are available.